-Denote by $\widehat{g}$ a statistical rule that selects an eligibility criterion after observing some experimental data of sample size $n$.
-This section provides formal definitions for two desirable properties of $\widehat{g}$. \begin{defn} A statistical rule $\widehat{g}$ is \emph{pointwise asymptotically optimal} under the data distribution $P$ if for any $\epsilon>0$
+When the benefit-cost attributes $(\tau,C)$ are unobserved and the distribution $P$ is unknown, both the welfare function and the budget function are unknown functions.
+Denote by $\widehat{g}$ a statistical rule that selects an eligibility policy after observing some experimental data of sample size $n$ distributed according to $P^{n}$.
+This section provides formal definitions for two desirable properties of $\widehat{g}$. \begin{defn} A statistical rule $\widehat{g}$ is \emph{pointwise asymptotically welfare-efficient} under the data distribution $P$ if for any $\epsilon>0$